synesthesiam/old-custom-components/README.md

 Rhasspy Voice Assistant Toolkit
 ======================================

-**NOTE:**: Development on Rhasspy has continued as a [Hass.IO add-on](https://github.com/synesthesiam/rhasspy-hassio-addon).
+**NOTE**: Development on Rhasspy has continued as a [Hass.IO add-on](https://github.com/synesthesiam/rhasspy-hassio-addon).

+---

-rhasspy is a toolkit for developing custom voice assistants, hosted in the [Home Assistant](https://www.home-assistant.io/) platform.
+Rhasspy is a toolkit for developing custom voice assistants, hosted in the [Home Assistant](https://www.home-assistant.io/) platform.
 It can run on a [Raspberry Pi](https://www.raspberrypi.org/) or other modest hardware.

 This project was inspired by [Jasper](https://jasperproject.github.io/), a voice assistant developed by students at Princeton.
-Like Jasper, rhasspy is open source, built entirely from free software, and is intended to run on modest off-the-shelf hardware.
-However, there are some important differences that set rhasspy apart from Jasper and other voice assistants (Alexa, Google Home, etc.):
+Like Jasper, Rhasspy is open source, built entirely from free software, and is intended to run on modest off-the-shelf hardware.
+However, there are some important differences that set Rhasspy apart from Jasper and other voice assistants (Alexa, Google Home, etc.):

 * **Offline by Default**
-    * rhasspy is designed to run *without an internet connection*, and without requiring the user to sign up for any 3rd party services.
+    * Rhasspy is designed to run *without an internet connection*, and without requiring the user to sign up for any 3rd party services.
 The option is there, however, if better accuracy is needed (such as using the [snowboy](https://snowboy.kitt.ai/) hotword detector).
 * **Hosted in Home Assistant**
-    * rhasspy is not a standalone piece of software, but exists as a set of resuable *Home Assistant components* that connect directly to Home Assistant's [intent system](https://developers.home-assistant.io/docs/en/intent_index.html).
+    * Rhasspy is not a standalone piece of software, but exists as a set of resuable *Home Assistant components* that connect directly to Home Assistant's [intent system](https://developers.home-assistant.io/docs/en/intent_index.html).
-      This gives rhasspy access to hundreds of [components](https://www.home-assistant.io/components/) out of the box,
+      This gives Rhasspy access to hundreds of [components](https://www.home-assistant.io/components/) out of the box,
-      and lets users incorporate only the pieces of rhasspy they're interested in.
+      and lets users incorporate only the pieces of Rhasspy they're interested in.
 * **Modern Tools and Techniques**
     * Jasper used [pocketsphinx](https://github.com/cmusphinx/pocketsphinx) for
-      keyword matching on a small set of user-defined keywords. rhasspy instead takes a (possibly large) set of [annotated training phrases](https://nlu.rasa.com/dataformat.html), and uses them to both
+      keyword matching on a small set of user-defined keywords.
+Rhasspy instead takes a (possibly large) set of [annotated training phrases](https://nlu.rasa.com/dataformat.html), and uses them to both
       generate a [language model](https://cmusphinx.github.io/wiki/tutoriallm/)